Createdd/Writing/2019/articles/Reflecting2019.md

 Apart from this observation I was also able to collect insights in firms and also in many application processes.

 Takeaways are:

 1. Apply for many many postions and start as much as possible.
 This is the only way to identify your own strengths and needs for a job and also gives you a good overview of the market.
 2. Do not accept a job that does not fit to your values.
 This is the number one factor for unhappiness in your life.
 Work makes up a big part of your life.
 You should enjoy it to the fullest and not accept the view of people telling you otherwise.
 Most of the time they are unsatisfied with it on their own and want to pull you down to their shit.
 3. Constantly challenge yourself and your standards for work.
 We live in the year 2019.
 There are ways of making a ton of money by just putting pictures on the internet.
 This should remind you that everything  is constantly evolving and changing.
 There is no need for doing a 9 to 5 job and doing repetitive stupid work over a long period of time.
 If you find yourself in a situation like this, leave.
 4. Evaluate if a conflict provides an opportunity.
 In job life one thing that keeps you from getting more or better is the fear of conflict.
 Avoiding unpleasant situations is a normal tendency but limits your growth (depending on the conflict itself).
 Therefore evaluate if a conflict is necessary to push you in the right direction.
 And if so, face it.

+## Stopping non-profit work

+One important thing was to stop my non-profit work.
+It was taking too much time and I am not in the position to do work for free anymore.
+It was always nice to do something for others but currently this is neither the environment nor the right time for me to do it.
+People perceive free things as worthless and it is in fact a lose-lose situation for me.
+I needed to understand that structuring non-profit work differently.
+It should ideally run on its own and just provide value.
+Things that drain your energy and do nothing for the organizer himself are a waste of time for all people involved.
+We live in a world where action is valued in money.
+Doing something for free means that you are providing low value.
+Even though this is not true my experiences till now have assured me this.
+That is why companies ultimately need to make money.
+Providing something always costs something.
+That is why every stable company has to make money to sustain itself.
+There is also some confusion about profit itself.
+Non-profit is often perceived as something honorary.
+But in fact everything that provides value on a larger scale has to distribute its earnings.
+Profit is just what is left after subtracting all the expenses.
+It allows the entity to invest in itself to grow and become even bigger and better.

 ## Starting another study

 This year I started the Artificial Intelligence studies at JKU.
 I dreamed of going into more statistics and programming on an academic level.
 Now I was able to start this journey for new knowledge.

 Key takeaways:

 1. Try many things.
 I think it is always good to start with many ideas and narrowing down on what you like.
 Same with university.
 There is of course always an organizational overload, but it is necessary to keep yourself in a developing process.
 Finishing one interlectual field is not enough in my opinion.
 Life is about challenging yourself as much as possible.
 Today we have much information available and knowing things in just one area is just not enough anymore.
 There are too many competitive people around.
 You have to be good and diverse to be on top I think.

 ## Adapting a chilled mindset